Exeter, Ontario: Health and wellness facilities

-Health and wellness facilities in the Exeter area include the South Huron Hospital, South Huron Medical Centre/Walk-In Clinic, and the Grand Bend and Area Community Health Centre.
+Health and wellness facilities in the Exeter area include the South Huron Hospital, South Huron Medical Centre, and the Grand Bend and Area Community Health Centre.
 Jessica's House is a residential hospice that offers care close to home.
 Community Psychiatric Services and CMHA Middlesex offer mental health support services.
 The Exeter Villa and One Care Home & Community Support Services offers help seniors in all capacities.